 I called it The Tyler Murphy Game when writing about it the Sunday after Murphy helped lead Florida past the Vols for the ninth straight year, and I wrote about "surviving" Tennessee the day of the game, and I wrote about how Murphy compared to Jeff Driskel that week and then ad nauseam, but I don't think I ever really captured how much fun that game was ... in the second half, anyway.

 The first half was an atrocity.
 Florida played poorly on offense and like hellbeasts on defense, and Butch Jones threw freshman Nathan Peterman to that defense in the first half, only for him to get chewed up.
-Very little about that first half was aesthetically appealing, and what was appealed largely to sadists.
+Very little about that first half was aesthetically appealing, and what was appealing must have appealed largely to sadists.

 But the second half was mostly more of the same on defense and a slightly more competent Murphy figuring out how to make his low-key magic happen.
 And that was genuinely fun: Murphy had the crowd behind him, because the crowd figured it needed to be, and he rewarded them by running around, displaying a sixth sense for pressure that had been missing for years in practice, and finding Solomon Patton for a catch-and-run touchdown that felt like a breakthrough.